 Our income streams have increased significantly.

-As well as baby and toddler classes, parties and after school clubs, we now provide New born tiny treasure keepsakes, crafts club creative day in schools, creative crafter events for adults and Creative well-being workshops for older people.
+As well as baby and toddler classes, parties and after school clubs, we now provide new born tiny treasure keepsakes, crafts club creative day in schools, creative crafter events for adults and creative well-being workshops for older people.

-To maintain standards and supply chain management we have 2 warehouses and over 13,000 products on our online store.
+To maintain standards and supply chain management we have two warehouses and over 13,000 products on our online store.
 These are available to our franchise owners at a reduced price and to the public.

 Do you think brands need refreshing?
 And if so, how often do you re-fresh your brand?

 We have been fortunate not to have had to change our purpose.
 That is something that I recommend all business owners to spend time working on.
-When you know your purpose and the values linked with this, its helps with everything.
+When you know your purpose and the values linked with this, it helps with everything.